The Sellout (novel)

 The Sellout is a 2015 novel by Paul Beatty published by Farrar, Straus and Giroux, and in the UK by Oneworld Publications in 2016.
 The novel takes place in and around Los Angeles, California, and muses about the state of racial relations in the U.S. today.
-In October 2016, it won the Booker Prize, making Beatty the first US writer to win that award.
+In October 2016, it won the Booker Prize, making Beatty the first American writer to win that award.

 Background

-Published in 2015, The Sellout was the latest in Paul Beatty’s body of work that explores racial identity in the United States and the pervasive historical effects of racism.
-Beatty’s other notable works include The White Boy Shuffle, Tuff, and Slumberland.
+Published in 2015, The Sellout was the latest in Paul Beatty's body of work that explores racial identity in the United States and the pervasive historical effects of racism.
+Beatty's other notable works include The White Boy Shuffle, Tuff, and Slumberland.
 Beatty has stated his motivation for writing the novel was that "[he] was broke".
 Although The Sellout was not written in response to any specific event, the novel was released during a time of racial reckoning surrounding multiple instances of police brutality and the Ferguson, Missouri protests.